The power of storytelling for working parents

 With RADA Business tutor Matt Bannister and leadership role-player Jessica Pidsley

-A reflection on working and parenting from home during lockdown, and how storytelling techniques can make a difference.
+A reflection on parenting and working from home, and how storytelling techniques can make a difference.

-In recent months, Covid-19 has caused a great deal of upheaval, and not just for businesses.
+The world of work has changed, and working from home has become the norm for many, but the impact of this shift is not just felt by businesses.
 As the parents of two young children, husband and wife team Matt and Jessica – both RADA graduates – know this all too well.

 Manage your state for effective storytelling

 Stories help to build empathy and develop understanding, which is something children pick up, even before they learn to read.
 When we talk about storytelling for parents, we don’t mean settling down for a bedtime story – although that’s undeniably important.

 What we’re discussing is the way we tell our own stories, which shapes a child’s response.
 Communicating positively is always going to have a better result than the negative tone that can come under stress.

 As Matt explains: “when you tell a story there’s not just a plot, there’s a tone as well.
 And the biggest narrative that children pick up on is the emotional tone of the story.”

 “It’s important to take responsibility for your own state; that changes everything.
 If you’re not taking responsibility, then you are not in charge,” Jessica says.

 Tell your truth